-You should now be back at the Main Search page where your first set of results can be seen.
+You should now be back on the main search page where your first set of results can be seen.

-Now try another subject heading search for obesity - the second concept within our example research question.
-Follow the same process you used for social inequality.
+Now try another subject heading search for self esteem - the second concept within our example research question.
+Follow the same process you used for cognitive behavioural therapy.